ankush-phulia/Distributed-Computing/Assignment 1 - System Modelling and Verification/Readme.md

 ## Elevator System

-#### Structure
+#### Code Structure

-* Processes for the elevator controller, the actual lift and *all* the buttons - the request button on each floor and the destination buttons inside the elevator
+* There are processes for the elevator controller, the actual lift and *all* the buttons - the request button on each floor and the destination buttons inside the elevator
-* Controller keeps a state machine for the elevator and is responsible for deciding the next move, the elevator itself will open/close doors depending on the state
+* The controller keeps a state machine for the elevator and is responsible for deciding the next move, the elevator process will open/close doors depending on the state
 * All button processes are pretty much the same

 #### Running the code